woodpecker-ci/woodpecker/docs/blog/2023-07-28-release-v1.0.0/index.md

 With enhanced YAML support, managing complex configurations becomes a breeze.
 Merge maps, apply overrides, and sequence merging—all within your YAML files.
-This is providing greater flexibility and control over your pipelines.
+This is providing more flexibility and control over your pipelines.
 [Read more](/docs/usage/advanced-yaml-syntax)

 ### Web-UI for Admins